 WBS Schedule Pro can be installed into Microsoft Project so you can create charts of your Published plans from Project Server.
 Create charts from Published plans by opening these plans in Microsoft Project and clicking the buttons.
 This will create a WBS/Network/Task Sheet of a Published plan that is dynamically linked to this plan.
 Any changes you make to the project is instantly reflected in Microsoft Project and updated in Project Server the next time you publish your plan.

 The first time you run WBS Schedule Pro you are prompted to add buttons to Microsoft Project.
 If you did not do this or it did not work, try this easy way first:

 1. Start Project 2007 (or an earlier version) and leave it running.

-2. Start WBS Schedule Pro, click the MS Project drop down button (not the button itself) and select Setup MS Project.
+2. Start WBS Schedule Pro, click the Microsoft Project drop down arrow (not the button itself) and select Setup Microsoft Project.
 Like this:

 3. Switch to Project and click "Enable Macros" if you are prompted to do so.
 If successful you should see these buttons:

 (Microsoft Project 2007)

 If you still do not see the buttons, try these advanced steps:

 2. Start Project 2007 (or earlier) and do not log onto Project Server.

 3. In Project, select the Tools menu and then Macro-Security...